Pruritus (PDQ®)–Patient Version

 - Finding the cause of the itching is the first step in relieving pruritus.

-- A physical exam and a blood test are done to assess pruritus.
+- A physical exam, blood tests, and a chest x-ray are done to assess pruritus.

 Finding the cause of the itching is the first step in relieving pruritus.

-A physical exam and a blood test are done to assess pruritus.
+A physical exam, blood tests, and a chest x-ray are done to assess pruritus.

 The following tests and procedures may be done to find the problem that is causing the itching:

-A history of your health habits and past illnesses and treatments will also be taken, including the following information:
+A history of your health habits, past illnesses, and treatments will also be taken.
+You may be asked about the following:

-- When the pruritus started, how long it lasts, how bad it is, and where on your body it's felt.
+- When the pruritus started, how long it lasts, how bad it is, and what part of your body is itchy.

 - Whether you have had pruritus before.

-- Diseases you have now or had in the past.
+- Other diseases you have now or had in the past and their treatment.

-- Pain medicines, antibiotics, or other drugs you are taking.
+- Pain medicines, antibiotics, or other drugs you are taking, including illegal drugs.

 - Whether your diet is healthy and you drink enough fluids.